bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

 <a name="Help"></a>
 <header><h2>Asking for Help</h2></header>
 <a name="DOIT"></a>
 We both expect and encourage you to ask questions and request help throughout this course.
-Everyone is learning and there is no shame in having questions, not understanding what an instructor has said or typed, or needing to debug your code.
 Therefore, <b>please ask questions</b> about whatever and whenever you need to.

 <a name="Googling"></a>
 <header><h3>Googling</h3></header>
 <b>Googling</b> is always an acceptable way to find answers or help, and we encourage you to utilize it extensively.
-A Tuesday lesson will give you some useful tips on Googling error messages.
 If you adopt a solution following a Google search, make sure you understand what you incorporate, rather than just copy/pasting without comprehension of the logic or code.
 Please see the <a href="#Integrity">Academic Integrity & Ethics</a> syllabus section for more on this.

+You may be familiar with ChatGPT and other large language models.
+After trying each problem/assignment/task on your own, if you’re still running into issues, feel free to use ChatGPT as you would any other online resource (Google, stack overflow, etc.).
+Learning how to succinctly describe exactly what you want to accomplish is a skillset in itself, so this can be good practice.
+If you find code that seems to work (e.g., from Google) but you’re not sure how exactly it works, you can also type it into ChatGPT and ask it to explain what’s happening.
+As always, please do not submit any code if you are not familiar entirely with how it works; flag it and ask a TA for assistance.
+Be aware that ChatGPT might confidently offer an answer that is not correct; so always check the output on your own.

 <a name="Grading"></a>
 <header><h2>Grading</h2></header>
-Weekly exercise solutions (Jupyter notebooks, scripts, results, etc.) should be pushed to a student's `qbb2022-answers` GitHub repository within a week after the assignment is posted.
+Weekly exercise solutions (Jupyter notebooks, scripts, results, etc.) should be pushed to a student's `qbb2023-answers` GitHub repository within a week after the assignment is posted.
 The grading for this course is based on <b>reasonable completion</b>.
 For each weekly exercise, students will be advised which if any exercises are advanced and therefore not required for submission. <br /><br />

 TAs will verify that the student’s submitted work each week shows a reasonable level of individual effort.
 Letter grades will be assigned in line with the level of completion.<br /><br />